sanBastia/Sanflix/README.md

-# sanflix
+# Sanflix

-[sanflix](https://sanbastia-sanflix.herokuapp.com/) is a simple Movie Catalogue APP, currently building it with React JS.
+sanflix is a simple Movie Catalogue APP, currently building it with React JS.

-## installment
+## Installment

  1. Git Clone the project
  2. open terminal go to the directory you just clone